everoddandeven/monerod-gui/README.md

 ### Usage

-1. On the first run, Monerod-GUI will detect your operating system and prompt you to download the appropriate version of `monerod`.
+1. On the first run, Monerod GUI will detect your operating system and prompt you to download the appropriate version of `monerod`.
 2. Once installed, you can start the Monero daemon with one click and configure various settings like testnet mode, fast sync, and more.
 3. Monitor real-time logs to keep track of blockchain synchronization and transaction details.